truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Restricting return data

 Restricting return data is quite important for performance issue.
-If not restricting, you end up having a big request, thats is expensive over the network, and expensive to interpret.
-Therefor, all your infrastructure suffers from non-restricted data.
+If not restricting, you end up having a big request, that is expensive over the network, and expensive to interpret.
+Therefore, all your infrastructure suffers from non-restricted data.

 Besides, there can be some security issues when not restricting data, like password, or internal secret Identifier...

 ##### Paginating results

 Pagination is very important.
-It is a global error not to paginate data that can grow infinitly.
+It is a global error not to paginate data that can grow infinitely.
 There will be a point in time where your data are too big to be queried.
-Therefor, pagination on server side is great to keep the data small, increasing network and CPU performance.
+Therefore, pagination on server side is great to keep the data small, increasing network and CPU performance.

 ##### Caching results

 Caching results can greatly improves performance of your application.
 Instead of targeting the server each time a request is made, a cache (managed by Cloud CDN for instance) is created once and re-used many times.
 This reduces a lot the latency of the application.

-The Cache needs to be properly managed, with duration time and so one...
+The Cache needs to be properly managed, with duration time and so on...

 Can also be great for users with poor internet connection.